DForshner/MESPrototype/README.md

 MESPrototype
 ============

-This is a toy MES/MOM that explores using DDD, CQRS, and event sourcing.
+A demo MES I'm using to explore using DDD, CQRS, Event Sourcing, and Functional Reactive Programming concepts.

 WebPortal Solution
 - Web portal to view and control system